 Chilean Photographers: PASAJERO

-SANTIAGO, CHILE — Movements to preserve analog and traditional photographic processes have sprouted out across the Andean country in the last decade with more and more analog workshops being created in its most prominent cities.
+Movements to preserve analog and traditional photographic processes have sprouted out across the Andean country in the last decade with more and more analog workshops being created in its most prominent cities.
 Photo hubs like Concepción and Valparaíso host a number of festivals, exhibitions, and workshops devoted to the preservation of film photography techniques and history.
 In Santiago, the capital, this is further strengthened by the contributions of seasoned photographers Luis Poirot (Santiago, b.
 1940) and Fernanda Larraín (Santiago, b.
 1979).
-In their atelier, these guardians of film reels share the darkroom secrets they’ve honed over their long and well-respected photographic careers to the upcoming generations of Chilean photographers.
+In their atelier, the artists share the darkroom secrets they’ve honed over their long and well-respected photographic careers to the upcoming generations of Chilean photographers.
 “PASAJERO,” curated by Larraín at Corporación Cultural Las Condes, includes the creations of eight of Poirot and Larraín’s atelier artists: Cecilia Alarcón, Rouget Bugeño, Nicolás Marticorena, Nicolás Pantoja, Alfredo Pérez, María Jesús Ramírez, Paula Rubilar, and Sofía Vilches.
 The cohort demonstrates a diverse range of photography styles, with the exhibition’s primary emphasis on portrait, nude, still life, and landscape photography.

 Sofía Vilches’s collection of nudes, titled ‘Piluchas’ (a colloquial Chilean term for a naked person, ‘pilucho/a’), delicately weaves an enchanting interplay of light and shadow across gracefully expressive poses.
 Vilches’s prints are the largest in the show and offer a profound exploration of the human form and convergence of diverse female narratives.